TACKLING SOCIAL ISSUES - 2024/5

 Alternative Assessment

-For practitioner interview, resitting students will conduct a 1-1 interview with an agreed appropriate practitioner or academic and provide a synopsis for course tutors; for Group policy proposal, students will complete an individual policy proposal and undertake necessary research as part of this. process.
+For practitioner interview, resitting students will conduct a 1-1 interview with an agreed appropriate practitioner or academic and provide a synopsis for course tutors; for the public policy proposal, students will complete an individual policy proposal and undertake necessary research as part of this. process.

 Assessment Strategy